clay/amphora/docs/lifecycle/startup/bootstrap.md

-# Bootstrap [ Work In Progress ]
+# Bootstrap

-Bootstrapping is the process by which Amphora will look for specific files in your implementation to use add to the database.
-Whenever the server first starts up, Amphora will look into each component directory and each site directory for a `bootstrap.(yml|yaml)` file.
-This YAML file will be converted into JSON and then the values will be written to the database for _each site_ and _each component in a site_.
+Bootstrapping is the process by which Amphora will look for specific data in your implementation to add to the database.
+This process runs _EVERYTIME_ the server restarts.

+Whenever the process first starts up, Amphora will look into each component directory and each site directory for a `bootstrap.(yml|yaml)` file.
+This YAML file will be converted into JSON and then the values will be written to the database for each site.

 ## Why is this necessary?